guregu/trealla-js/README.md

     atoms?: "string" | "object";
     // Encoding for Prolog strings.
 Default is "string". strings?: "string" | "list";
+    // Functor for compounds of arity 1 to be converted to booleans/null/undefined.
+    // e.g. "{}" to turn {true} into true ala Tau, "@" for SWI-ish behavior. booleans?: string;
+    nulls?: string;
+    undefineds?: string;
   }

   interface PrologEncodingOptions {